Funding and Grant Aid: An overview of the range of supports available for Irish companies (Updated- February 2021)

 - Brexit Voucher: InterTrade Ireland’s Brexit voucher offers businesses across Ireland 100% financial support up to €2250 towards professional advice and training on specific Brexit related issues such as the movement of labour, goods, services, customs training, and currency management.

 Click here to view InterTrade Ireland’s full range of Funding and Advisory Services

 There is a vibrant network of incubation centres located throughout Ireland and the best ones have links with our Universities and 3rd level institutes.
 These centres support early-stage start-ups and provide a programme that includes rich soft-supports (training, mentoring, etc), low-cost office space and excellent guidance in how to access early-stage funding.

 NUIG Innovation Office

 UL Nexus Innovation Centre

 Údarás na Gaeltachta

-Údarás na Gaeltachta is the regional authority responsible with an active interest in enterprise development and job creation initiatives within Gaeltacht regions of Ireland.
-Companies seeking assistance from Údarás need to demonstrate a practical commitment to the promotion of the Irish language within their companies.
-The range of funding and supports available are very good and typically vary on a case by case basis including:
+Údarás na Gaeltachta is the regional authority with an active interest in enterprise development and job creation initiatives within Gaeltacht regions of Ireland.
+They provide a range of financial and non-financial incentives to new and established enterprises in the Gaeltacht.
+Companies seeking assistance from Údarás need to demonstrate a practical commitment to the promotion of the Irish language and culture within their companies.
+The range of funding and supports available are very good and typically vary on a case-by-case basis including: